bkelly16/45Drives/README.md

 - Using gtools:
 ----------------------------
 * Configuration can be done on any computer on the same network as the cluster including the nodes themselves
-* /etc/hosts file must contain each host used in config if no DNS coinfigured
+* /etc/hosts file must contain each host used in config if no DNS configured
 * Passwordless SSH needs to be setup between each node as well as the computer running the config script
   * cd /setup/
   * ./config host1 host2 .... hostn